|

 How to Make Tallow Balm

 After you’ve rendered your tallow down, the hard part is done.
-From there transforming your tallow into tallow balm is very easy.
+From there, transforming your tallow into tallow balm is very easy.
 All you need is a small sauce pan, heat safe container, and a little bit of olive oil.

-There are two different ways to make tallow balm: solid or whipped.
+There are two different ways to make tallow balm: solid or whipped

-Solid Tallow Balm
+1. Solid Tallow Balm

 Solid tallow balm is simply made by mixing melted tallow and olive oil.
-After they are mixed together, pour into an appropriately sized mason jar to store.
+After they are mixed together, pour into an appropriately sized clean jar to store.
 In its solid form, tallow balm will store well for several months at room temperature.
 The final product is smooth and easy to apply with a fingertip.
 Because of the simplicity and longer storage of the solid version, that’s the method that we prefer.

 2 ingredient tallow balm recipe

-Whipped Tallow Balm
+2. Whipped Tallow Balm

 Can You Make Scented Tallow Balm?